Dispatch: End the Week with Stellar Films as Chicago International Film Festival Continues

 Hard Truths

 One of the recent best from master filmmaker Mike Leigh (Naked, Vera Drake, Happy-Go-Lucky), Hard Truths reunites the British auteur with Marianne Jean-Baptiste, the breakthrough star of his 1996 Palme d’Or winner, Secrets and Lies.
-In this family drama, Jean-Baptiste plays Pansy, a woman who appears just plain mean on the surface and attacking everyone around her.
+In this family drama, Jean-Baptiste plays Pansy, a woman who appears just plain mean on the surface and attacks everyone around her.
 That includes her emasculated husband, Curtley (David Webber), and her grown son Moses (Tuwaine Barrett), who has been so verbally abused by his mother that he barely leaves his room and is in a walking coma when he’s around her.
 Now imagine her with strangers who look at her funny in the market, or an unfamiliar doctor when she goes in for a checkup.
 It isn’t pretty, and Leigh lets us watch Pansy put a shoulder into the patience and psyche of friends, family, and strangers alike.

 The one person Pansy can get along with (within limits) is her younger sister Chantelle (Michele Austin), a charming, warm-hearted hair stylist who runs her own salon and is a single mother to two grown daughters, Kayla (Ani Nelson) and Aleisha (Sophia Brown).
 And it’s through the relationship Chantelle has with Pansy that we see the latter’s pain, fear, and afflictions that appear to come to a head when the pair visit their mother’s grave, where Pansy seems noticeably uncomfortable and even wounded from certain realizations that she may be taking after her mother in ways she’d rather not.
 Sprinkling in touches of dark humor, Leigh is determined for us to see the good in someone like Pansy by steering us toward a complete immersion into her life and allowing us to feel compassion for someone who seems absolutely miserable all of the time, even to those who want to help her through her difficult journey.

 Not surprisingly, Jean-Baptiste is a marvel, even when her anger seems so complete, it threatens to turn her into a two-dimensional rage monster—but she would never allow that.
-As a result, the actress gives us no choice but to think of the people in our lives that we love but find it difficult to be around at times—a story being repeated a lot lately (Thank you, politics!).
+As a result, the actor gives us no choice but to think of the people in our lives that we love but find it difficult to be around at times—a story being repeated a lot lately (Thank you, politics!).
 Above all else, Hard Truths is about how we often must cut through a lifetime of misery to find our family on the other side.
 Easily one of the most compelling works of Leigh’s long and storied run of exquisite dramas.
 (Steve Prokopy)

 The film is screening Thursday, Oct.
 24 at 5pm at AMC NEWCITY 14, and Sunday, Oct.
 27 at 12pm at AMC NEWCITY 14.